xyzmoney-tournaments/tournament-tr/README.md

 # Smart contract Tournament-TR

 The contract is written in Solidity and intended for implementation on Ethereum.
-It contains a function set for collecting and distribution of prize fund of a game tournament.
+It contains a function set for accumulating and payout of the prize amount of a game tournament.
 The type of a game does not matter.
+The tournament should be organized as follows:
+* to enter into the tournament, every participant makes a fixed up-front payment, otherwise known as the "buy-in";
+* the contract balance is equal to the sum of all buy-ins;
+* the prize amount is the predefined share of the contract balance and it is finally determined after the participants registration is closed;
-The tournament should be organized as follows: the prize fund is the sum of fixed entrance fees of players, the one winner receives the predefined share of the prize fund, the rest of the funds is taken away by the tournament organizer.
+* the one winner gets the prize entirely, the remaining amount of the contract balance is intended to cover the expenses of the tournament organizer.

 **The contract contains functions of:**